Innovation Studies

 complex technical systems

-the analysis of innovation in complex technical systems.
-The objectives of the
+applicability for the analysis of innovation in complex technical systems.
+The

-technological change and innovation that augments the well-known concept of
+Fleckian perspective on technological change and innovation that augments the

 User producer interaction in context: